sw523ss/is601-miniproject1/commandline.md

 This feature can dramatically help you speed up typing commands.
 Just hit Tab while typing a command, option, or file name and the shell environment will automatically complete what you’re typing or suggest options to you.

+Type sa, then tab twice list of files beginning with sa

+![tab(./images/tab.png)

 # Changelog